mhannis/homeassistant-denon232/README.md

 # New Verison
 Updated code so that the serial connection is only used as necessary.
+Have not tested Zone Control in the middle of making updates to align with the Main Zone changes.

 # Home Assistant Denon RS232